LAME MP3 Encoder Windows builds

 SHA-256

-Use this for older 32-bit Windows compatibility and portable deployment.
+Use this for older 32-bit Windows compatibility and the simplest supported MinGW release path.

 Download